grokkingcoding/super-short-intro-to-ssr/README.md

         }
 ```

-- Put it simple, initialData = props (which contains the data object) so when we do initialData.profile.map we are actually doing this:
+- Put it simple, initialData = props (props contain the data object) so when we do initialData.profile.map we are actually doing this:

 ```
 props.profile.userData.data.map